Firewood

 Warming your home

-A typical home will need about 5 to 8 cords of wood to adequately be heated during the winter months.
-A cord of firewood is 128 cubic feet that is four feet high, four feet wide and eight feet long.
-Variation factors include home size, insulation, how the wood is to be used (fireplace or oven), and wood quality.
-The better seasoned the wood is, the more heat it will give off.
+A typical home will need about 5 to 8 cords of wood to adequately be heated during the winter months (1 cord = 128 cubic feet that is four feet high, four feet wide, and eight feet long); however, this estimate can vary based on factors such as home size, insulation, the heating appliance used (fireplace or wood stove), and wood quality.
+The better seasoned the wood is, the more heat it will produce.

 If you plan on using wood as an alternative heating fuel, you will need a wood splitting maul (a type of ax) and wedge.